 The original exploration joint venture on the Olary Creek Project was formed in 2010 between Lion One Australia and Perth- based HJH Nominees ("HJH").
-In 2011 HJH signed a farm-in agreement with Yukuang Australia ("Yukuang"), the Australian subsidiary of Henan Yukuang, a state-owned mineral exploration and mining company based in Henan Province, Peoples Republic of China, to earn a combined 75% interest in the iron and manganese rights.
+In 2011 HJH signed a farm-in agreement with Yukuang Australia ("Yukuang"), the Australian subsidiary of Henan Yukuang, a state-owned mineral exploration and mining company based in Henan Province, Peoples Republic of China, whereby Yukuang could earn a combined 75% interest in the iron and manganese rights.
 In April 2012 the HJH/Yukuang partnership reached the \$5,000,000 expenditure requirement with Lion One Australia retaining a 25% free carried interest.
 In July 2013 Lion One Australia exercised its preemptive right over the 22% interest held by HJH and negotiated new Farm-in, Joint Venture, and Split Commodity Agreements with Yukuang covering the iron and manganese rights.
-Lion One Australia holds a 51% interest in the tenement and has retained 100% rights for all other commodities.
+Lion One Australia now holds a 51% interest in the tenement and has retained 100% rights for all other commodities.
+Lion One currently retains a 47% interest in the iron ore and manganese rights on the Olary Creek Joint Venture.